nazimboudeffa/gfn-faq/README.md

 Why my ping is smaller then speedtest
 ---
-speedtest in GFN measures and pings the speed to your chosen GFN location.
+speedtest in GFN (or GFN telemetry) measures and pings the speed to your chosen GFN location.
 A regular speedtest pings ur nearest server which is totally not the same as gfn

 GFN mesures the bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own